 College credit may be awarded by methods outside the traditional classroom environment through Prior Learning Assessments (PLA).
 This type of extrainstitutional learning includes standardized examinations, departmental challenge examinations, ACE credit evaluations, and limited portfolio development evaluations.
 CASC awards credit on a course-by-course basis using the following acceptable methods:

-- International Baccalaureate Organization Diploma Program (IB) – click here for (all Other PLA Credits)
+- International Baccalaureate Organization Diploma Program (IB) – click here for IB Table

 - Joint Services Transcript (JST) — military education evaluations